A good cast iron skillet can be your trusty kitchen partner for life—as long as you care for it well.

 (You place the pan upside-down to prevent cooking oil from pooling on the bottom, which will hamper your seasoning efforts and require you to season it a second time around.)

 When oils or fats are heated in cast iron at a high temperature, they change from a viscous liquid to a smooth, hardened surface by a process known as “polymerization.”
 This reaction produces a protective layer of seasoning molecularly bonded to the iron.

 This layer acts as a barrier between the bare iron and the external elements such as air and water, safeguarding the cooking vessel against corrosion and rust.
 It also gives a slick, non-stick coating that prevents food from sticking to the pan’s bottom and sides.

-Unlike non-stick frying pans, whose Teflon coating is sensitive to scratches but doesn’t react to anything, the seasoning on cast iron skillets can peel off easily if you boil liquids and prepare acidic foods in them or if you clean them with chemically aggressive agents such as dishwashing detergent.
+Unlike non-stick frying pans, whose PTFE coating is sensitive to scratches but doesn’t react to anything, the seasoning on cast iron skillets can peel off easily if you boil liquids and prepare acidic foods in them or if you clean them with chemically aggressive agents such as dishwashing detergent.

 The Bottom Line